UPRI-earthquake/upri-earthquake.github.io/doc/ringserver.md

         }
         ```

-    4. Once authorized, the client gains the ability to successfully execute WRITE commands on the RingServer, specifically limited to the assigned streamIDs.
+    d.
+Once authorized, the client gains the ability to successfully execute WRITE commands on the RingServer, specifically limited to the assigned streamIDs.
 In the event that the client lacks authorization, the connection will be closed.
 Additionally, if an authorized client attempts to write on streamIDs other than those with granted permissions, the RingServer will drop the packets.

         SHOW FLOW DIAGRAM containing sensor, ringserver, authserver, and their messages.